Consolidated Edison, Inc. (ED) — Fair Value Analysis

 Is ED overvalued or undervalued right now?

-Based on our current Monte Carlo simulations, Consolidated Edison (ED) is significantly undervalued.
-Its current price of $106.16 is well below the median fair value (P50) of $139.86.
+Based on our Monte Carlo simulations, Consolidated Edison (ED) is assessed as Fairly Valued.
+Its current price of $113.99 is below our median fair value (P50) of $127.07.

 What is the bear case and bull case for ED?

-The complete Monte Carlo distribution for ED, including specific bear (P10) and bull (P90) case targets, alongside the probability of achieving upside, is exclusively available to users with a free FairCurve account.
-These detailed scenarios provide a comprehensive view beyond the median fair value.
+The full Monte Carlo distribution, including specific bear (P10) and bull (P90) target prices, along with the probability of achieving various upside scenarios, is exclusively available with a free FairCurve account.

 How does FairCurve calculate ED's fair value?